AlexTelon/FlexiCharge-Cross-Platform/documentation/internal-team-documentation/Notes - Sprint Planning & Retrospective.md

 - There are also some items related to some UI fixes.
 - Our test lead focus will be on preparing tests for the disred charging functionality.

+   **Retrospective Summery Sprint 3**
+  - In sum, the sprint exhibited a commendable level of team focus, demonstrating significant progress toward the ultimate goal of delivering a comprehensive product.
+Noteworthy achievements include the successful implementation of the charging process, encompassing payment integration with Klarna, albeit solely with mock data and not yet with live data sourced from the backend.
+It has become apparent, however, that our team's reliance on the backend squad has presented certain limitations, hindering the sprint's overall efficiency.
+A prominent positive aspect of this sprint was the lucidity and specificity of our sprint goal, which facilitated alignment among team members, fostering a cohesive work environment.
+Nevertheless, it became evident that more time than initially anticipated was requisite for the complete realization of this goal.
+Furthermore, the sprint was characterized by effective intra-team and inter-team communication, particularly with the native squad.
+On the other hand, it has become increasingly apparent that communication with the backend squad must undergo improvement in preparation for the forthcoming sprint.